 Chain of Custody Procedures after a DUI Blood Test

 The appropriate testing kits shall be utilized by the officers with the San Francisco Police Department.
 These kits will be located at the testing sites.

 The blood samples obtained will be marked and sealed according to SFPD policy and then placed in the refrigerator in the appropriate box (alcohol or drugs) in the basement holding cell area of the Hall of Justice.

-If you were arrested for DUI in San Francisco, CA, in a case involving either a voluntary blood taking or a forced blood withdrawal, then contact an experienced criminal defense attorney at Ticket Crushers.
-Our San Francisco DUI attorneys are experienced in the procedures used in driving under the influence cases by the San Francisco Police Department, the California Highway Patrol and other law enforcement agencies located throughout the greater San Francisco bay area.
+If you were arrested for DUI, in a case involving either a voluntary blood taking or a forced blood withdrawal, then contact an experienced criminal defense attorney at Ticket Crushers.
+Our San Francisco DUI attorneys are experienced in the procedures used in driving under the influence cases by the San Francisco Police Department, the California Highway Patrol and other law enforcement agencies located throughout the greater San Francisco Bay Area.

 Call 1 (866) 842-5384 today to discuss your DUI case.
 Ticket Crushers can begin your defense today.

 - DUI in a Commercial Motor Vehicle

 - First DUI

 - Sobriety Chekpoints